 More information can be found here.

-This academic year 2016-2017 our math leaders are members of the GlowMaths Primary Mathematics Teaching for Mastery Work Group and part of the teacher’s research groups every term.
-As part of this, we are also working alongside Steve Lomax, strategic lead for GlowMaths, in changing our teaching approach to mathematics to help our children become keen mathematicians.
+Last academic year 2016-2017 our math leaders were members of the GlowMaths Primary Mathematics Teaching for Mastery Work Group and part of the teacher’s research groups every term.
+As part of this, we worked alongside Steve Lomax (and continue to do so in 2017-2018), strategic lead for GlowMaths, in changing our teaching approach to mathematics to help our children become keen mathematicians.

 In the Academic Year 2015-2016 a research project was undertaken entitled: “Learning Detectives – Pupil Voice; Embedding Learning.
 An Evaluation of the Learning Detectives’ Impact upon Learning Behaviours.
 A Case Study” From this research many key areas for improving the impact of our Learning Detectives program were ascertained.